-The impact of concluded trade agreements on the agricultural sector (2017)
+Impact of EU trade agreements on the EU agricultural sector

-The study, carried out on behalf of the Commission by the independent consultancy Copenhagen Economics, analyses the impact on agri-food trade of the agreements concluded by the EU with three countries: Mexico, South Korea and Switzerland.
+The study, carried out in 2017 on behalf of the Commission by the independent consultancy Copenhagen Economics, analyses the impact on agri-food trade of the agreements concluded by the EU with three countries: Mexico, South Korea and Switzerland.
 It shows that trade agreements have helped to boost EU agricultural exports and have supported jobs in the agri-food sector and other sectors of the economy.
-The conclusions, recommendations and opinions presented in this report reflect the opinion of the consultant and do not necessarily reflect the opinion of the Commission.

-A report by the European Commission (Joint Research Centre working together with the Department for Agriculture and Rural Development) on the potential impact of a number of trade negotiations on the EU agricultural sector, based on models simulating reciprocal liberalisation of import tariffs between the EU and the relevant trading partners.
+A report carried out in 2016 by the European Commission (Joint research centre working together with the department for agriculture and rural development) on the potential impact of a number of trade negotiations on the EU agricultural sector, based on models simulating reciprocal liberalisation of import tariffs between the EU and the relevant trading partners.

-Studies on the effects of a potential Free Trade Agreement between the EU and Mercosur
+Studies on the effects of a potential free trade agreement (FTA) between the EU and Mercosur

 European Commission, Joint research centre (Institute for prospective technological studies): Potential EU-Mercosur FTA – impact assessment (2011)